English for Speakers of Other Languages

 Ministry of Education Group Special Education Service

-The School Psychologist who is specifically trained in the diagnosis of children’s difficulties, may be called upon to assist school and family should this be considered necessary.
+The Ministry of Education School Psychologist is specifically trained in the diagnosis of children’s difficulties.
+Referrals may be made to them by SENCO or the LSC to assist school and family should this be considered necessary.

 Hearing and Vision Checks